BTEC Performing Arts Blog

 Despite getting into Harvard Law, Warner shows little drive or passion for his studies.
 His acceptance into Harvard seems to be more a result of his privileged background and ability to "play the part" of a successful future lawyer, rather than any real skill or dedication.
 When working on the Brooke Windham court case, Warner doesn't contribute anything meaningful and lets others—like Vivienne and Elle—take the lead.
 This passivity speaks to his overconfidence and reliance on his charm and connections to get by, rather than on hard work or intellect.
 He believes that simply being Warner Huntington III will carry him through life.

-Warner's naivety is evident in his interactions with Professor Callahan.
-Rather than recognising Callahan’s manipulative behavior, Warner is easily swayed by flattery and the prospect of success.
-He lets Callahan exploit his ambition during the celebratory scenes and is too arrogant to see that he is being used.
+Warner's naivety is shown in some of his interactions with Professor Callahan.
+Rather than recognising Callahan’s manipulative behaviour, Warner is easily swayed by flattery and the prospect of success.
+He lets Callahan exploit his ambition during the celebratory scene and is too arrogant to see that he is being used.

 How I Want to Play Warner